shelane/matomo/README.txt

 Known issues
 ============
-Drupal requirements (http://drupal.org/requirements) tell you to configure PHP with "session.save_handler = user", but your Piwik installation will not work with this configuration and gives you a server error 500.
+Drupal requirements (http://drupal.org/requirements) tell you to configure PHP with "session.save_handler = user", but your Piwik installation may not work with this configuration and gives you a server error 500.

 1. You are able to workaround with the PHP default in your php.ini: